SCECcode/pycsep/docs/concepts/forecasts.rst

 defined by [MAG_0, MAG_1).
 The FLAG is a legacy value from CSEP testing centers that indicates whether a spatial cell should be considered by the forecast.
 Please note that flagged functionality is not yet included for quadtree-gridded forecasts.

-PyCSEP offers :function:`QuadtreeForecastReader<csep.utils.readers.load_quadtree_forecast()>` function to read quadtree forecast in default format.
+PyCSEP offers the :func:`load_quadtree_forecast<csep.utils.readers.load_quadtree_forecast>` function to read quadtree forecast in default format.
-Similary, custom forecast can be defined and read into PyCSEP as explained for conventional gridded forecast.
+Similarly, custom forecast can be defined and read into pyCSEP as explained for conventional gridded forecast.

 ***********************